Assurance of Distributed Algorithms and Systems: Runtime Checking of Safety and Liveness: Checking liveness

 \mypar{Variations and optimizations} Variations and optimizations for checking safety can also be used for checking liveness.
 Checking timeouts using real time is the additional challenge.

-In the program in Figure~\ref{fig-live}, the timeout \co{'q-o'} for (L2) waits for the same condition as for detecting the end of polling in \co{run}, and covers almost the entire execution.
-Therefore, the test for detecting the end of polling in \co{run} is unnecessary in this case, and the entire body of \co{run} may simply be \co{await (timeout('total'))}.
-When a timeout \co{'q-o'} is received, the checker could terminate itself by importing \co{sys} and calling \co{sys.exit()}.
-Of course after either timeout for \co{'q-o'} or timeout in \co{run}, the checker process could also do anything else helpful instead of terminating itself.
+In the program in Figure~\ref{fig-live}, the timeout \co{'o-o'} for (L2) waits for essentially the same condition as for detecting the end of polling in \co{run}.
+Therefore, the test for detecting the end of polling in \co{run} is unnecessary in this case, and the entire body of \co{run} may simply be \co{await timeout(TIMEOUTS['total'])}.
+When a timeout \co{'o-o'} is received, the checker could terminate itself by importing \co{sys} and calling \co{sys.exit()}.
+Of course after either timeout for \co{'o-o'} or timeout in \co{run}, the checker process could also do anything else helpful instead of terminating itself.

-Instead of or in addition using real time\todo{} at the checker, one could use real time at the original processes.
+Instead of or in addition to using real time\todo{} at the checker, one could use real time at the original processes.
 A clock synchronization algorithm can be used to improve the precision of clocks at different original processes and the overall precision and time bounds.
 Even without clock synchronization, using real time at the original processes can improve the precision and bounds for liveness properties involving multiple events at the same process, such as (L1).

 Note that observing the start and end of an operation or entire program is also how performance measurements can be performed, as mentioned for benchmarking at the end of Section~\ref{sec-safe}.